Suspir0n/100DaysCode/README.md

 ## Day SixTeen

 On the 16th I implemented a string reversal challenge, in which case I was supposed to put a sentence in descending order the words, with that I took advantage and put my testing techniques into practice

+## Day Seventeen

+On the 17th I implemented the test of my study on queue that today resulted in success hehe